-Because the iPhone SE has been out the better part of a year, we're now seeing discounts, mostly in the form of rebates if you trade in a device when buying the iPhone SE from a carrier.
+Because the iPhone SE has been out for just about two years, we're now seeing discounts, mostly in the form of rebates if you trade in a device when buying the iPhone SE from a carrier.
 We're tracking the best iPhone SE deals around.

 The iPhone SE costs less than what Apple charged for the iPhone 7 when that phone debuted at in 2016.
 Back then, the iPhone 7 started at $649, though obviously the price has fallen as newer models have come out.
-These days, you can find an iPhone 7 for around $200 at discount carriers and retail sites, though in many cases, you'll be picking up a refurbished model.
+These days, you can find an iPhone 7 for less than $200 at discount carriers and retail sites, though in many cases, you'll be picking up a used model.

 iPhone SE 2020 vs. iPhone 7: Design and display

 While the iPhone SE is most notable for co-opting the iPhone 8's design, that's essentially the look and feel of the iPhone 7, too — a 4.7-inch screen surrounded by chunky bezels on the top and bottom.
 Below the screen, there's a Touch ID-supporting home button.
 It's as if the iPhone X-style designs of the past few years never happened at all.